Code-Institute-Submissions/Concrete-Jungle/README.md

     - The CSS code for the index hero image, events header image and listen header image came from [this blog post on csstricks.com](https://css-tricks.com/perfect-full-page-background-image/).
     - The HTML and CSS code used for the footer social media section was taken from the Code Institute walk-through Resume project, developed by tutor, Matt Rudge.
-    - [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System, as well as to create the Bookings/Subscribe forms, the Navbar, the About Us and Carousel, as well as style and position various elements throughout the website.
+    - [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System, as well as to create the Bookings/Subscribe forms and dialogue box, the Navbar and navbar toggler, the About Us carousel, as well as style and position various elements throughout the website.

 - ### <strong>Content</strong>